AnthonySuper/hardwater/README.md

 Hardwater is a distributed file sharing system, similar to bittorent sync.

+*Hardwater is currently "on the backburner" while I try to figure out some issues with maintaining consistency when a file is updated from two nodes at once.*
 ## Structure

 Hardwater consists of Ions in a Solution.